openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 #### Known Limitations

 - Intel® Neural Compute Stick 2 device changes its VendorID and DeviceID during execution and each time looks for a host system as a brand new device.
 It means it cannot be mounted as usual.
 - UDEV events are not forwarded to the container by default, and it does not know about the device reconnection.
-From the 2022.1 release, the prebuilt Docker images and provided Dockerfiles include `libusb` rebuilt without UDEV support.
+The prebuilt Docker images and provided Dockerfiles include `libusb` rebuilt without UDEV support.
 - Only one NCS2 device connected to the host can be used when running inference in a container.